vinlin24/yungkaiworldbot/README.md

 For Discord IDs, you should enable **Developer Mode** to be able to conveniently copy IDs from the right-click context menus of servers, channels, roles, users, etc. To enable it, go to **User Settings > Advanced > Developer Mode**.

-For environment variable names, we use this suffix convention:
+For variables names, we use this suffix convention:

 * `_GID`: Guild ID.
 Servers are referred to as "guilds" in the Discord API.
 * `_CID`: Channel ID.
 This can be any type of channel (text, voice, etc.).